and Managing Networks: cflowd and RRDtool

 who need to use them from both the academic and commercial communities.

-This fall workshop is the first of a series of workshops that will highlight
+This fall workshop is the second of a series of workshops that will highlight

 tools that are relevant in both arenas.
 The presenters are the actual

 software developers who will focus on the uses of the tools and discuss the

 importance of monitoring and management tools for the networking community

 as a whole.
 Registration is open to CAIDA members and network operators

 responsible for monitoring and managing WAN and enterprise networks.

 cflowd is a flow

 routing statistics.
 The current release includes the collections,